 Considering the impact of Industry 4.0 on Industrial Cyber Security, the only way to apply the most adequate countermeasures in order to create a security plan in accordance with IEC 62443 for industrial automation control system, is by analyzing the actual cyber risk.

-The IEC 62443 is the international standard for the protection of industrial control systems.
+The IEC 62443 is the international standard for the security of industrial automation control systems.
 This standard is therefore the only reliable solution for Cyber Security in the field of industrial automation.

 This standard was set up almost twenty years ago by a group of volunteers belonging to the SP99 Committee, established by ISA, International Society Automation & Control.
 It was later reviewed and adopted by the IEC, the International Electrotechnical Commission; hence the original name was ISA 99/IEC 62443.

-CSMS: it is the Cyber Security Management System which represents the set of practices and actions aiming at identifying cyber risks and defining the most correct countermeasures.
+CSMS: it is the Cyber Security Management System that represents the set of practices and actions aiming at identifying cyber risks and defining the most correct countermeasures.

 IACS Security Lifecycle